SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-playbooks.md

    * **Enrichment**.
 Enriches data with additional information, such as adding information about a known malicious IP address.
    * **Notification**.
 Sends a notification, for example, an email or a post in a messaging service.
    :::note
-   Not all action types appear in the dropdown menu, because the action type is set on the action in the integration resource.
+   The **Type** drop-down menu shows only the action types available in the selected integration.
    :::
 1. Select the **Action** from the drop-down list.
 The dialog updates to show the integration resource that the action originates from, along with additional fields you must fill out to configure how you would like the action to be performed.<br/><img src={useBaseUrl('img/cse/automations-add-action-node.png')} alt="Configure action node" width="600"/>
 1. Fill out the fields with the specific information required by the action.
 For  more information about the action, you can [view the integration that provides the action](/docs/platform-services/automation-service/automation-service-integrations/#view-integrations).